yusuf1478/An_improved_astar_algorithm_for_2D_3D_path_planning/README.md

 • Smoother paths enable the maintenance of UVs’ speed and acceleration during motion, minimizing energy consumption.

 • Safe paths are planned to enable UVs to overcome obstacles encountered in complex 3D environments.

+This project has also been adapted for BFS, Dijkstra, dynamic programming, and RRT* algorithms in addition to A* and SBA*.

 Paper: https://doi.org/10.1016/j.matcom.2024.12.015